Steve Levy (politician): Politics

+Run for Governor

 On March 19, 2010, Levy announced that he would switch political parties, seeking the Republican Party's nomination for New York Governor, competing with former New York Congressman Rick Lazio and Buffalo developer Carl Paladino for the party nomination.
 Though he changed his voter registration to the Republican Party, this change came after the deadline for making such a change.
 For legal purposes, Levy remained a Democrat until November 2010, with the registration change taking effect after Election Day.

 Levy's platform focused on getting the state's financial house in order and reining in spending, while decreasing property taxes.
 He also called for the creation of an independent control board, much like the ones formed by the state for counties who are in financial crisis, to help address the state of New York's fiscal woes.

 Despite the support of state Republican chairman Edward F. Cox, Levy failed to gain the necessary support at the New York State Republican Convention for a "Wilson Pakula," the document necessary for non-party members to seek a party's nomination.
 Authorizing such a document requires a majority weighted vote of the attending members of the party; Levy received 42 percent, which barred him from entering the Republican primary, either by nomination or by petition.
 As a result, Levy was eliminated from the race.